 In the article I wrote for Psychotherapy Australia, which was part of your pre-workshop reading, I outlined a 10 session treatment that I did for one client with social anxiety disorder.
 This is fairly typical for me.
 Most of my clients I see for 5-10 sessions.
 However, I have always been predisposed to brief therapy, and many ACT therapists move more slowly than I do - especially if they have a psychodynamic background.
 The order of interventions is also very variable, and depends largely on what the client is presenting with.
 At times I start with confronting the agenda, other times with values, and other times I may start in session 1 with defusion, acceptance, or simpley 'being present'.
 So, for example, for clients with PTSD, I like to start with values - but sometimes these clients won't 'go there' psychologically, because it's too painful and they don't have the skills to handle the pain.
-In such cases, I will then start with self-as-context.
+In such cases, I will then start with defusion.
+On the other hand, Robyn Walser's PTSD programs in the USA tend to start with self-as-context.
 So you can see, this is really a very flexible model and you can actually start from any point on the hexiflex, or you can start with confronting the agenda.